• Skip to primary navigation

 To store, transfer the soup to an airtight container and refrigerate for 3-4 days.

-Yes, you can freeze this lentil soup for 3 months in batch-size containers.
+Yes, you can freeze this lentil soup for up to 3 months in batch-size containers.

 To reheat, thaw and then transfer to a cooking pot.
 Cook until nicely heated.
 Add more vegetable stock or water, if the soup is too thick.